nasa/GeneLab-Training/On-Demand/Access_anyOSD_JN.md

 **Important notes and things to look out for while completing this JN:**

 In step **0.
-Create Directory Structure for Processed Data**, make sure you change the OSD and GLDS identifers to match the dataset you selected in the [Access the RNAseq Analysis Of Any OSD/GLDS Dataset Jupyter Notebook](#Access-the-RNAseq-Analysis-Of-Any-OSD/GLDS-Dataset-Jupyter-Notebook) above.
+Create Directory Structure for Processed Data**, make sure you change the OSD and GLDS identifers to match the dataset you selected in the [Find An OSD Dataset To Analyze](#find-an-osd-dataset-to-analyze) above.

 ![change_OSD_GLDS_bash](https://github.com/user-attachments/assets/9ff41a98-a109-4de1-aae5-0b134ebbdc4a)